AdrianMan1/ticket-lifecycle/README.md

 <p>
 From here, agents will recieve the ticket on their end.
 Agents can access tickets assigned to them through:

-Agent Portal > Tickets > Open > *Open Ticket*
+*Agent Portal > Tickets > Open > Open Ticket*

   ![image](https://github.com/user-attachments/assets/8c743b74-74d6-45c3-b764-106e7cde4e9d)

-Above is an agent view of the same ticket that the user created in the first image.
+Above is the same ticket that the user created in the first image within the agent's UI.

 </p>
 <br />